Options for cashing in your pensions

 Your potential provider will give you a personalised illustration of your annuity, including a quote, your options and why you should consider certain product types – such as an enhanced annuity.

 If you’ve used the Omo, then, once you’ve decided which annuity you’d like and which provider you’re going to purchase it from, your pension provider will release your funds to your new provider.
 Your annuity should be set up within 30 days.

 Buying an annuity is a big decision, so seeking help from an independent financial adviser is a good idea.

-As part of the major changes in the pensions market in April 2015 consumers now have the ‘right to guidance’ at retirement, via the Government's Pension Wise service, to help them make the complex decision about what to do with their pension savings.
-This free guidance is impartial and covers the individual’s range of options and is provided face-to-face or over the phone.
+As part of the major changes in the pensions market in April 2015, consumers now have the ‘right to guidance’ at retirement, via the Government's Pension Wise service, to help them make the complex decision about what to do with their pension savings.
+This free guidance is impartial, covers the individual’s range of options, and is provided face to face or over the phone.

 Guaranteed annuity rates